What are the effective leadership skills that allow leaders to get things done?

 Being proactive is about making positive and value-added choices.
 For instance, a proactive person will seek out ways to prevent something from happening before it happens.

-On the other hand, a reactive person will simply “react” or make changes after a problem has occurred.
+On the other hand, a reactive person will “react” or make changes after a problem has occurred.

 2. Begin with the End in Mind